DiasoAndre/building-os/README.md

 The project is a low-level operating system.
 Created with x86_64 assembly using:

+- Makefile # used to manage project commands
 - nasm # assembler
-- qemu # Used to create the virtual machine
+- qemu # used to create the virtual machine

+To generate the project build, run command below in the project root directory:

+	make

+The project image will be generated in the "build" directory

 To start the system, simply run the command below:

-	qemu-system-i386 -fda buid/main_floppy.img
+	qemu-system-i386 -fda build/main_floppy.img